FEMessage/el-data-table/README-en.md

 First of all, I have to say, el-table is really flexible, but when implementing paging requests, only el-table is not enough, and the el-pagination component needs to be combined.
 Most of the content of paging processing is repeated.
 Without a high level business component, we get duplicate code everywhere.

 In fact, in the admin or dashboard web app, there are many CRUD operations, using restful API.
-It is possible to use only one url to make a component to implement CRUD functions.
+It is possible to use only one url to make a component to complete CRUD functions.

 Secondly, many experienced developers think that components are the more flexible the better.